hewison-chris/agora-cl-docs/website/docs/install/install-with-bazel.md

 ## Why Bazel?

-Instead of using the `Go` tool to build Prysm, our team relies on the [Bazel](https://bazel.build) build system used by major companies to manage monorepositories.
-Bazel provides reproducible builds and a sandboxed environment that ensures everyone building Prysm has the same experience and can build our entire project from a single command.
-For more detailed rationale on why Bazel, how it works in Prysm, and all important information about how exactly building from source works, read our rationale [here](/docs/reading/bazel).
+Instead of using the `Go` tool to build Agora-cl, our team relies on the [Bazel](https://bazel.build) build system used by major companies to manage monorepositories.
+Bazel provides reproducible builds and a sandboxed environment that ensures everyone building Agora-cl has the same experience and can build our entire project from a single command.
+For more detailed rationale on why Bazel, how it works in Agora-cl, and all important information about how exactly building from source works, read our rationale [here](/docs/reading/bazel).

 <div class='bazel-guide'>